acw414/eLISA/README.md

 **PROJECT TO DO LIST**
   - add more comments in the code itself
   - make our DOI + include how to cite us
+  - see if we can find a list of the countries accepted by gsid